Modified Version 2-16-2026

 Richard Payne Knight said in Charles Anthon’s Classical Dictionary (1848), in Adonis, that “Adon-is or Adonai was an Oriental title of the sun.”
 Adon-is, the sun-god, or Adan (Mesopotamian sun-god).
 The god Adonis was worshipped in Palestine, Egypt, Phoenicia, Mesopotamia, and Asia Minor. Ēl, the Northwest Semitic deity is found in Mesopotamia, Greece, Judaea, and Phoenicia.
 El (Bel), or Al is the Sun, called by Homer — Helios.
 With the old Turks, and in Assyria, it becomes another set of names under the same change in consonant with an appended vowel, or as the last syllable.

-Samuel F. Dunlap asserted, that eight names of sun-gods (the source of spirit-light) compounded together make up most of the gods of antiquity.
+Samuel F. Dunlap asserted, that names of sun-gods (the source of spirit-light) compounded together made up most of the gods of antiquity (see Samuel Fales Dunlap on the Ancient Origin of Names of Great Gods, Cities, Rivers and Countries for a lighter explanation), and changing according to the language and its rules.

 THE SUN-GOD AND THE DIVINE FIRE